sgupta70/PID-pingpong/README.md

 ## Description
 For this project we were assigned to design, build, and program a device that uses PID feedback control.
 We decided that we would use PID to keep a ping-pong ball floating in a steady position.
 We are using a motor which works as a fan that will increase or decrease its speed depending on the distance from a sensor to keep it in one place.

-## Goal
+## Goal/Success Statement
 Our goal for this project was to use PID feedback to control a motor that would act like a fan, the fan would then blow a fan to a steady position and the PID feedback would control it giving the an the power it needed to stay at the set point.

-## Success Statement
 Our project is successful when we get a pingpong ball to stay in a steady, controlled position at the set point.

 ## Plan/Schedule
 Week #1 (17-21): start code, get the sensor code working/start CAD